sebw/AAP2-ServiceNow/README.md

 Go to Ansible Automation Platform, you should see your workflow running.

-### Create a ServiceNow catalog item for the workflow
+## Create a ServiceNow catalog item

 Go to ServiceNow > Workflow > Workflow Editor